Nintendo Japan Can No Longer Fix Their 3DS Console

 First of all, it was entering onto the scene at a time when handheld gaming was experiencing a revolution.
 The smartphone was experiencing something of a heyday; both the Samsung Galaxy S2 and iPhone 4S were released that same year.

-Just a few years later, a number of mobile gaming giants entered onto the scene, from GGPoker to those free-to-play viral games that took Twitter by storm.
+Just a few years later, a number of mobile gaming giants entered onto the scene, including those free-to-play viral games that took Twitter by storm.
 For the first time, gamers could invest very little and still gain access to games of a quality that had not, until that point, been attained — and never so easily.

 Add into the equation the fact that Nintendo's advanced 3D effect was causing rapid eye fatigue in many players — and was, due to the additional strain it placed on our retinas, equipped with its own 3DS warning label.